emlearn/emlearn-micropython/paper/paper.md

 Our goal is to make research and development in applied machine learning for embedded systems easier for those that prefer developing in Python over conventional C or C++.
-We believe that will be attractive for many researchers and engineers, and also highly relevant in an educational context.
+We believe that this is attractive for many researchers and engineers, and also highly relevant in an educational context.

-Within one year of the first relase, emlearn-micropython was referenced in a work on on-device learning of decision-trees[@karavaev2024tinydecisiontreeclassifier].
+Within one year of the first release, emlearn-micropython was referenced in a work for on-device learning of decision-trees[@karavaev2024tinydecisiontreeclassifier].

 # Package contents